Auriana/TWEB_Project1/DOCUMENTATION.md

 ##5. <a name="loading"></a>PDF loading and displaying##

+###5.1 <a name="pdfjs"></a>PDF.js###

 The two main purposes of this application are the following:
 -	For the presenter : to upload the PDF file.
 -	For the viewer : to display the PDF file.

 In order to implement them, we used an existing library: [PDF.js](http://mozilla.github.io/pdf.js).
-It provided us several useful functions, like :
+It provided us several useful functions (where `num` is the number of the page):
-- `renderParge(pageNumber)` to
-- `queueRenderPage(pageNumber)` to
-- `onPreivousPage()` to ...
+- `renderPage(num)`: gets page information from the document, resize the canvas according to it, and render the page `num`.
+- `queueRenderPage(num)`: if another page is rendering in progress, waits until the rendering is finised.
+Otherwise, executes the rendering immediately.
+- `onPrevPage()`: displays the previous page.
+- `onNextPage()`: displays the next page.

+###5.2 <a name="adapting"></a> Adapting to Dimmi###

 But it was more complicated to add the provided features to our application, because of our specific infrastructure.
 We had to add the javascript code (from the library) to the controllers of the presenterSide and the viewerSide pages (`client/app/presenterSide.controller.js` and `client/app/viewerSide.controller.js`).
-Then, it was necessary to include in another way the generated `pdf.worker.js` file: so that Bower does not insclude it in its generated files, we had to write the following code slightly below the other automatic script includes.
+Then, it was necessary to include in another way the generated `pdf.worker.js` file into the `client/index.html`: so that Bower does not include it in its generated files, we had to write the following code slightly below the other automatic script includes.

 ```
 <script type="application/javascript">